l7mp/stunner/README.md

    EOF
    ```

+> **Warning**
+STUNner deviates somewhat from the standard rules Kubernetes uses to handle ports in Services.
+In
+Kubernetes each Service is associated with one or more port-protocol pairs and connections via the
+Service can be made to only these specific protocol-port pairs.
+WebRTC media servers, however,
+usually open lots of different ports, typically one per each client connection, and it would be
+cumbersome to create a separate backend Service and UDPRoute for each port.
+In order to simplify
+this, STUNner will ignore the protocol-port pair specified in the backend service and allow
+connections to the backend pods via *any* protocol-port pair.
+This allows STUNner to use only a
+*single* backend Service to reach any port exposed on a WebRTC media server.
+Considering the above
+example: even if the `default/media-plane` Service was created for the TCP:80 port, STUNner will
+allow connections via any protocol-port pair, say, via UDP:10000 or any other UDP port for that
+matter.
+This hack remains our only viable way to support WebRTC workloads in Kubernetes until
+[support for port ranges is implemented in Kubernetes
+services](https://github.com/kubernetes/kubernetes/issues/23864).
+Note that this affects only the
+*internal* backend services: STUNner is still exposed *externally* via a *single* protocol-port,
+but it can demultiplex incoming client media connections to any *internal* backend ports via a
+single UDPRoute.

 And that's all.
 You don't need to worry about client-side NAT traversal and WebRTC media routing
 because STUNner has you covered!
 Even better, every time you change a Gateway API resource in
 Kubernetes, say, you update the GatewayConfig to reset your STUN/TURN credentials or change the